abhirockzz/cosmosdb-go-sdk-helper/README.md

 - `QueryItems`: Executes a SQL query against a container and returns the results
 - `QueryItem`: Retrieves a single item from a container using its ID and partition key

+## Azure Functions triggers for Cosmos DB

+The `functions/trigger` package provides helpers for working with Azure Functions that are triggered by Azure Cosmos DB changes.
+When an Azure Function is triggered by Cosmos DB, the payload containing the changed documents has a specific structure.
+The `trigger` package helps in parsing this payload.

+- `ParseToCosmosDBDataMap`: Unmarshals the Azure Functions Cosmos DB trigger payload and extracts the documents into a `[]map[string]any`.
+This is useful when you want to work with the documents as generic maps.
+- `ParseToRawString`: Partially unmarshals the trigger payload to extract the `documents` field as a raw JSON string.
+This can be useful if you need to apply custom unmarshalling logic or pass the raw JSON string to another process.

 ## Error Handling

 Error handling for Cosmos DB operations: